Meet Blessing Adesiyan, Founder/CEO of Mother Honestly

 When parenting gets hard, what’s something you tell yourself that gets you through?

 Parenting is tough for women, since we are most likely the default parent.
 And while we are starting to see more men step up at home, women still do majority of the household chores and activities for and with the children.
 That alone can make a mama pull her hair out sometimes.
 The truth is, I don’t tell myself anything.
 I simply ask for a true partnership or help to accomplish those tasks.
 My husband is my partner in this, and I routinely engage him in the activities for the week.
 I ask friends and family members to step in, or I outsource if I can afford it.
 Our society has made it okay for women to bully themselves into doing all of the things, and mamas are burning out, falling sick and feeling isolated without support.
 We need a different approach to parenting in America and it starts by not toughing it out, but my simply reaching out to our neighbors, friends and loved ones when we need support.

 Name one thing you hope your kids look back and remember about their childhood and you as their mama?

 I want them to remember how much I love them.
 I want them to remember our loving home, our weekend breakfast, which I absolutely make a big deal out of.
 I want them to see how much passion and excitement I brought into our home and how grateful I am that they came into our lives.
 I want them to look back and be proud of their mother and see possibilities for themselves the way I’ve seen possibilities in them and through them.
 I want them to go out and love their family, their work, their lives with vigor and energy.

-Be sure to follow along with Blessing on social and her website and stay tuned for more information on the Mother Summit in 2020!
+Be sure to follow along with Blessing on social and her website!

 Social Channels: @motherhonestly on Facebook and Instagram